Sheldon Ogilvie

 Josh Carson

-Growing up Josh was always interested in the outdoors and through the help of sea scouts he discovered fencing which stayed in his mind until he arrived in high school.
-At Burnside I had the opportunity to pursue fencing again through the Piwakawaka club.
+Growing up Josh was always interested in the outdoors and through the help of sea scouts he discovered fencing, a love which stayed in his mind until he arrived at Burnside High School.

 "Fencing has been an amazing experience that has allowed me to practice, compete and coach inside of a positive and friendly environment.
 Over the last couple years I’ve had the privilege to fence at national competitions as well as having the pleasure of being a student coach at Burnside High School".